dackerman/aishell/README.md

 # After pressing Enter, a new shell starts with the command pre-filled
 ```

-### Node.js Interface
+### Direct Command Generation
 ```
 $ node dist/index.js find all files larger than 100MB
 Generating command...

-Suggested command:
 find . -type f -size +100M

-Options:
-1. Copy command to clipboard
-2. Execute command now
-3. Exit
 ```

 ## How It Works

-AIShell combines several technologies:

-1. **Command Generation**: Node.js script with Anthropic's Claude API generates commands from natural language descriptions

-2. **Command Pre-filling**:
+AIShell consists of two components:

+1. **Node.js Command Generator**:
+   - A simple TypeScript program that calls the Claude API
+   - Takes a natural language prompt and returns a shell command
+   - Minimal functionality focused on command generation

+2. **Shell Script Wrapper**:
+   - Calls the Node.js generator to create the command
-   - The shell script uses rlwrap to pre-fill commands in a new shell session
+   - Uses rlwrap to pre-fill the command in a new shell session
-   - rlwrap creates a new shell with the command already typed in but not executed
-   - This gives you a chance to review and edit before running

-3. **Fallbacks**:
-   - Without rlwrap, the shell script falls back to adding commands to shell history
+   - Falls back to shell history if rlwrap isn't available
-   - The Node.js interface offers clipboard copying and direct execution options

 ## License